 There are two drawbacks of this process, which is as old as blinded research:

 Ocean Studies provides a better, simpler way of mapping participating patients to result data.
-It is done with "participant key", which is generated automatically from "stable" personally identifying information using a one-way hashing algorithm.
-An Ocean participant key may look ugly (an example: Abbz+xuODoi+XcepD0pA51tua4RYR1Xz/GCTqWE6qKU=) but it provides an irreversible token so that you cannot figure out any identifying information about the patient from the key.
+It is done with "participant key", which is generated automatically from stable, personally identifying information using a one-way hashing algorithm.
+An Ocean participant key may look ugly (e.g. Abbz+xuODoi+XcepD0pA51tua4RYR1Xz/GCTqWE6qKU=), but it provides an irreversible token so that you cannot figure out any identifying information about the patient from the key.
 The concept is gaining momentum in health research and is often called pseudonymization.

 In Ocean, the participant key is constructed automatically from the site number, the patient birthdate, sex, surname and, if available, a few digits from the middle of the health number.
 The resulting participant key is attached to every Ocean Study submission.
 As a result, every submission from a given patient will have the same participant key for a given study.
-If you are doing a multi-form study, you can use participant key "alignment" on the Ocean Study definitions to have multiple studies produce the same participant key for the same patient (otherwise, for patient data security, Ocean will generate different participant keys for different Studies.)
+For patient data security, Ocean will generate different participant keys for different studies, even if the same patient is participating in two different studies.
+If you are doing a multi-form study, you can use participant key "alignment" on the Ocean Study definitions to have multiple studies produce the same participant key for the same patient.
+For more information about aligning participant keys, please refer to this article.